alexboia/LVD-FluentUi-PasswordChangeBox/README.md

 ## Changelog
 <a name="pcb-changelog"></a>

+### Version 0.0.4

+- Added the underlying password box CSS stylesheet to the exported stylesheet.

 ### Version 0.0.3

 - Forwarded underlying password box public APIs, without the password box component itself.